grantpauker/psearch/README.md

 # psearch
 A program to navigate your project folder <br />
 Requirements: <br />
+  Please specify your project folder and backup executable in the psearch file.
+The backup executable can be obtained from https://github.com/ruwix/project-backup
   To run, instead of typing "./psearch", use ". ./psearch", so that it will run in the current bash session <br />
   Also, you projects folder should be in this format: <br />
   <pre>